keen/pingpong/README.md

 Every check requires the following properties:

-+ name: for display in charts and reports
++ name: For display in charts and reports
-+ url: the fully qualified resource to check
++ url: The fully qualified resource to check
-+ frequency: how often to sent the request, in seconds
++ frequency: How often to sent the request, in seconds

 Additionally, checks have some optional properties: